State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Introduction

 In this paper, we methodically identify and explicitly define the IRs and FRs for PMx systems, which serve as a roadmap from which any unified PMx DT framework must emerge.
 The proposed methodology recognizes the IRs and FRs as the mapping between PMx standards and DT capabilities.
-These, in turn, facilitate the automation of PMx within a DT framework.
+These, in turn, support the automation of PMx within a DT framework.
 In other words, existing standards and DT capabilities are considered as boundary conditions that constrain the selection of the IRs and FRs.
+This effort differentiates our work by not only synthesizing the current state of the art but also by critically analyzing the gaps and integration challenges between PMx strategies and DT technologies.
+Unlike work that focuses solely on technological advancements, our approach delves into the practical implications of these technologies within operational contexts and their alignment with long-term maintenance strategies.
+This dual focus allows us to propose a framework that considers both the theoretical and applied aspects of DTs in the PMx domain, setting a new benchmark for holistic requirement-based standardization in the field.